 I bought my Outlander shawl from their shop in Gladstone’s’ Land on the Royal Mile!

 On my visit, I saw lots of hikers that were passing Preston Mill for a break.
 A lot of walkers take the John Muir Way from North Berwick to Dunbar that has Preston Mill as a stop-off point in the middle.

 This is a popular coast-to-coast route over 15 miles and you can pick and choose your hiking duration.

 The whole journey takes the average walker 5 hours but for some, it will take more, See more walking routes here.

 Where to eat near Preston Mill

-There isn’t a tea room as such in Preston Mill but they do have a small shop selling cans of pop, hot drinks, water and ice cream.
-Also, there is some Scottish treats like fudge and shortbread you can buy.
+There isn’t a tea room as such in Preston Mill but they do have a small shop selling cans of pop, hot drinks, water, and ice cream.
+Also, there are some Scottish treats like fudge and shortbread you can buy.
 But, there isn’t a tea room.

 There are picnic benches if you wished to pack a picnic but if you wanted anything hot or more substantial a visit to one of the nearby villages would be your best option.